 You do not need to worry about the tech-fear that was spread about Quicktime IF you have the latest version of Quicktime 7.7.9, and the latest version of your favorite web browser.
 Apple has already dis-abled the potential problem in their latest version of Quicktime.
 The Quicktime browser plug-in that had the security hole no longer installs or runs.
 And most web browsers have been updated to disable the problematic browser plug-in.
 Apple continues to offer the download and does not recommend uninstalling Quicktime unless you don’t need it.

 The security flaw in Quicktime does not apply to our software.
 Our software has ZERO to do with the Quicktime web plug-in.
 It uses other components of Quicktime to play menus and videos within our software.
 If you have Windows 7, 8, or 10, you will need to download the newest available version of Quicktime.
 Go to https://support.apple.com/kb/DL837 or search for Quicktime for Windows 7.7.9

 In version 7.7.9, Apple has disabled the browser plug-in which was the potential security hole.
 That version also disables all previous installed Quicktime browser plug-ins, while still allowing Quicktime media to run on your PC if it’s coming from within the computer and not the browser.

 If you uninstall Quicktime it will also disable any trusted software that has Quicktime-enabled content.

 Why did Apple stop updating Quicktime?

-Because Quicktime is no longer the defacto standard for video and animated development on the web or in software, and Apple doesn’t make any money off of it.
-Thus, they are stopping its development and security updates.
+Quicktime is no longer the defacto standard for running video and animations on the web or in software.
+Newer standards have evolved.

 However, MANY multi-media software programs were designed to run with Quicktime resources, and thus, you still need Quicktime installed.